Yracyy/powerplan-switcher/README.md

   ```powershell
   Get-ChildItem -Recurse | Unblock-File
   ```
-- Tested on an ASUS ROG Strix laptop with hybrid Optimus graphics.
+- Tested on my ASUS ROG Strix laptop with hybrid Optimus graphics.
+Should work on other devices too.

 ## License